vicw0ng-hk/fake-real-news/README.md

 ### Limitations :triangular_ruler:

+- One major limitation is from the categorization of our dataset. :one: The dataset we have is a single-label dataset.
+But this is not in accord with the reality.
+For example, many conspiracies are highly political, hence a lot of the articles with the `conspiracy` tag may also fit into the `political` tag.
+Hence, by this feature of the dataset, accuracy of training has not been very high for some of the test cases.
+And it is susceptible to overfitting if we train too much for higher accuracy, which is why we chose to present the predictions in the app by probablities.
+(Check out [Functionalities](FUNCTION.md))

+- Another limitation is our development time and resources.
+We have a very large dataset (Check out [Methodology](METHOD.md#data)).
+However, we cannot make full use of it because we have limited time and resourses allocated by GPU Farm is relatively restrictive compared to the size of our dataset.

+- There is also the limitation of the capabilities of machines.
+We can only use the content (plus its URL, Title and Authors) to decide the categorization of new articles.
+For some articles, humans could easily tell their nature and authenticity based on common sense and general knowledge.
+However, the model cannot think that way, so some of the easy-to-recognize evidence to a human is difficult to find for the model.

 ### Terms and Conditions :scroll:

 In addition to the restrictions of [GNU Affero General Public License v3.0](LICENSE) of this repo, you also agree to the following terms and conditions: